-How To Install Puppy Linux BionicPup 64 On A Microsoft Hyper-V Virtual Machine.
+Learn How To Install Puppy Linux BionicPup 64 On A Microsoft Hyper-V Virtual Machine.
 (Step By Step Tutorial With Pictures)

 In order to complete this tutorial successfully the following items are required.
 Please ensure to have these items available before taking implementation action on this tutorial:

 1) A desktop or laptop with Windows 10 pro or Windows Server installed.

 3) Puppy Linux Ubuntu Bionic 64 ISO file.